 What it Means to Be an Effective Director in the Digital Age

 One of the main problems plaguing corporate governance is too much looking backward and not enough looking forward.
 Another one is quality of information.
 In this episode, postcast host Dottie Schindlinger, co-author of Governance in the Digital Age, interviews Susan Forrester, board chair and director of several listed companies, live in Sydney to celebrate the book.
 Forrester explores: “How do I make sure I’ve got the most up-to-date, real-time information…while still remembering that my job as a board member is to govern, not to run the company?”

 Is a Talent Shortage Looming for Corporate Boards?

-Board Culture In a Shrinking World with Colin Low
+Driving Board Diversity, Technology, and Culture in a Shrinking World